sibti-ali/TaskManager/README.md

 To run the application locally, follow these steps:

-0. Connect to the database: Setup the .env files inside the client and server folder: example .env in server:
+0. Connect to the database: Setup the .env files inside the backend folder: example .env in backend:

  ```sh
    DB_HOST= localhost